RiccardoRiglietti/Camera-Model-Identification/README.md

 - "BondiNet" + OneVsRest SVM: 67.9%
 - EfficientNetB1 finetuned: 67.9 %

-The confusion matrices of the various approaches can be seen in the notebooks.
+The confusion matrices of the various approaches can be seen in the output cells of the Jupyter notebook.

 ## Authors